aquafemi/libi/README.md

 # Libi - Music Listening Stats and Purchase Recommendations

-Libi is a cross-platform mobile app built with React Native and Expo that helps music enthusiasts track their listening habits and discover new music to buy based on their preferences.
+Libi (short for "Like it?
+Buy it.") is a cross-platform mobile app built with React Native and Expo that helps music enthusiasts track their listening habits and discover new music to buy based on their preferences.

 ## Features